instructure/canvas-lms/doc/api/sis_csv.md

 <td>text</td>
 <td></td>
 <td></td>
 <td>The email address of the user.
-This might be the same as login_id, but should
+This might be the same as login_id but would
-still be provided.</td>
+be used to set email for user and will tie the email to the login.
+It is recommended to omit this field over using fake email addresses for testing.</td>
 </tr>
 <tr>
 <td>pronouns</td>